pranavpandey/dynamic-engine/README.md

 Extend the `DynamicEngine` service and implement the interface functions to monitor monitor call, lock, headset, charging and dock related events.

+On Android M (Marshmallow) or above devices, `READ_PHONE_STATE` permission must be granted for the app `package` to monitor call events.
+If this permission is not granted then, `onCallStateChange(isCall)` method will never be called.
+For more information on the `runtime permissions`, please read official documentation [here](https://developer.android.com/training/permissions/requesting.html).

 ```java
 public class MonitorService extends DynamicEngine {